TitanicEclair/Demographic-Forecast/README.md

 1. pip install pmdarima (for Demographic_Initial.ipynb)

 ## Problem Definition
-In the modern world, population growth is influenced by a myriad of factors ranging from economic conditions to environmental events and governmental policies.
+#### In the modern world, population growth is influenced by a myriad of factors ranging from economic conditions to environmental events and governmental policies.
-This understanding helps in crafting better-informed economic, environmental, and social policies that proactively manage resources and mitigate risks.
+#### This understanding helps in crafting better-informed economic, environmental, and social policies that proactively manage resources and mitigate risks.
--checking to see which model is the best at predicting the dependency ratios through factors like gdp.
+#### Checking to see which model is the best at predicting the dependency ratios through factors like gdp.

 ## Models Used